VM-NeRF: Tackling Sparsity in NeRF with View Morphing: Abstract

 \section{Abstract}

-NeRF aims to learn a continuous neural scene representation by using a finite set of input images taken from different viewpoints.
-The fewer the number of viewpoints, the higher the likelihood of overfitting on them.
-This paper mitigates such limitation by presenting a novel data augmentation approach to generate geometrically consistent image transitions between viewpoints using view morphing.
-View morphing is a highly versatile technique that does not requires any prior knowledge about the 3D scene because it is based on general principles of projective geometry.
-A key novelty of our method is to use the very same depths predicted by NeRF to generate the image transitions that are then added to NeRF training.
-We experimentally show that this procedure enables NeRF to improve the quality of its synthesised novel views in the case of datasets with few training viewpoints.
-We improve PSNR up to 1.8dB and 10.5dB when eight and four views are used for training, respectively.
-To the best of our knowledge, this is the first data augmentation strategy for NeRF that explicitly synthesises additional new input images to improve the model generalisation.
+NeRF aims to learn a continuous neural scene representation by using a finite set of input images taken from various viewpoints.
+A well-known limitation of NeRF methods is their reliance on data: the fewer the viewpoints, the higher the likelihood of overfitting.
+This paper addresses this issue by introducing a novel method to generate geometrically consistent image transitions between viewpoints using View Morphing.
+Our VM-NeRF approach requires no prior knowledge about the scene structure, as View Morphing is based on the fundamental principles of projective geometry.
+VM-NeRF tightly integrates this geometric view generation process during the training procedure of standard NeRF approaches.
+Notably, our method significantly improves novel view synthesis, particularly when only a few views are available.
+Experimental evaluation reveals consistent improvement over current methods that handle sparse viewpoints in NeRF models.
+We report an increase in PSNR of up to 1.8dB and 1.0dB when training uses eight and four views, respectively.
+Source code: \url{https://github.com/mbortolon97/VM-NeRF}